 The bill also amends K.S.A.
 8-240, which outlines the application process for driver's licenses and instruction permits.
-It includes various provisions related to fees, testing requirements, and the conditions under which licenses may be issued to noncitizens.
-Notably, it specifies that licenses issued to noncitizens will be valid only for the duration of their authorized stay in the U.S. or for a maximum of one year if there is no definite end to their stay.
+It includes various provisions related to fees, testing requirements, and the documentation needed to prove lawful presence in the United States.
+Notably, it specifies that the division shall not issue a driver's license to anyone who cannot provide proof of lawful presence.
 The bill repeals the existing section of K.S.A.
-8-240 and replaces it with updated language to reflect these changes.
+8-240 and replaces it with updated language that reflects these changes, including the requirement for the quarterly reporting of noncitizen driver's licenses and the process for removing noncitizens from voter registration rolls.
+The act will take effect upon publication in the Kansas register.

 Statutes affected: As introduced: 8-240